DineshKatiyar-TrustAssist/MultiAgentStockAnalysis/README.md

 The application will open in your browser at `http://localhost:8501`.

 **Features:**
+- Enter your Google API key in the sidebar (password field for security)
 - Enter stock symbol in the sidebar
 - Click "Analyze Stock" to get AI-powered recommendations
 - View detailed data from all three agents in an expandable section